 - Animal Genetics

 A genetic engineer starts by earning a bachelor's degree, typically in a branch of the physical sciences, such as biology or chemistry.
 Some schools offer undergraduate programs in genetic engineering or in closely-related fields such as biological engineering.
 Curricula typically include rigorous courses in calculus, biology, chemistry and physics.

 Step 2: Earn an Advanced Degree

-- Be part of an internship program.
 While attending a graduate school, it is a good idea for students to participate in an internship program to gain experience.
 Universities often have fellowship and research programs that allow students to receive relevant training before leaving the academic environment.
 The Biomedical Engineering Society (BMES), The National Institutes of Health (NIH) and other professional or governmental organizations in the field may post internship opportunities.

 Step 3: Gain Work Experience

 Genetic engineering is a broad field.
 Engineers can specialize in agriculture, healthcare and other specialties.
 They may work as molecular biologists, breast cancer researchers, forensic scientists and genetic counselors, among other positions.
 These careers can be found at universities, healthcare organizations, research and development firms, pharmaceutical companies, hospitals and government agencies.

 Aspiring genetic engineers seeking to advance their careers may consider joining a professional membership organization, such as the Biomedical Engineering Society (BMES), which offers its members access to continuing education, professional training, networking opportunities, industry-related events and other resources for professional growth and career advancement.